 What Are POP And SUI?

-Pelvic organ prolapse (POP) and stress urinary incontinence (SUI) are two conditions that use Transvaginal Mesh in treatment.
+Pelvic organ prolapse (POP) and stress urinary incontinence (SUI) are two conditions that where transvaginal mesh in treatment.
 Many women who received the implant during treatment claim that they were not properly warned about the destructive side effects of the device.
 Only a doctor can diagnose and treat the following conditions:

-Though Vaginal Mesh was made to help patients, flaws in design and manufacturing caused a host of complications for thousands of women.
+Though vaginal mesh was made to help patients, flaws in design and manufacturing have caused a host of complications for thousands of women.
 Each of these conditions comes with its own set of painful symptoms.
 If you or a loved one has experienced two or more of the following symptoms, contact your doctor immediately: